idangoldman/staticpage-website/source/_posts/2019-04-29-public-beta-is-out.markdown

 The link to StaticPage’s new website:
 [https://staticpage.io](https://staticpage.io)

-Meanwhile, have fun and enjoy the day! 🤓 Idan.
+Meanwhile, have fun and enjoy the day!<br>
+🤓 Idan.